-Markler, the bad marketing monster, is notorious for sending customers through duplicate steps, complicated processes, and spoiling their purchasing experience.
+Markler, the bad marketing monster, is notorious for sending customers through duplicate steps and complicated processes, which spoil their purchasing experience.

-Removing barriers in the path to purchase that your customers takes increases conversions and leaves a memorable experience.
+Removing barriers in purchasing path of customers takes increases conversions and leaves a memorable experience.
 Start with customer journey mapping to understand and monitor each touchpoint.
-Identifying areas of friction in a customer's journey is crucial to find and fix immediately.
+It is crucial to identify and fix areas of friction in a customer’s purchasing journey as quickly as possible.

 Conversion pixels, traffic sources, open rates, event tracking...who needs it?!
 Digi, the bad digital marketing monster, thinks no one.